-As at the date of this Annual Report, the Group maintains and is in compliance with all mandatory insurances required by Kazakh law.
+As at the date of this report, the Group maintains and is in compliance with all mandatory insurances required by Kazakh law.

 In addition, the Group maintains the following voluntary insurance contracts:

-- cargo insurance;

-- oil operations voluntary insurance contract; and

-- property voluntary insurance contract.
+- voluntary cargo insurance; - oil operations voluntary insurance contract; - · voluntary third party liability insurance; - property voluntary insurance contract; - voluntary property insurance for the Gas Treatment Facility; and - voluntary vehicle property insurance.